jassenousiainen/wiisari/README.md

 **Level 3 (Admin)**
 - Access to everything and every user
-- You need to use user with this level to create supervisors (level 1 and 2)
+- You need to use a user with this level to create supervisors (level 1 and 2) and assign them to groups

 ## Installation
 ### Requirements